hackingmaterials/rocketsled/docs_rst/index.rst

 Example use cases
 -----------------
-rocketsled has many example use cases for adaptive computational design.
+rocketsled has many example use cases for adaptive computational problems.

 **Searching 19,000 possible for new energy materials using expensive first-principles physics calculations:** rocketsled enabled increased efficiency (wrt. random and empirical rules) in searching a large space of input parameters (materials) for renewable energy water splitting perovskites using Density Functional Theory calculations.